Are Tesla Solar Panels the best solar panels in 2018?

 The SolarCity business did, and still does, sell third party brands of solar panels and so confusion exists in the market today about what you actually get when you buy Tesla Solar Panels.

 However since this merger, Tesla has made some new product announcements in the solar space and so now consumers are not exactly sure what they are going to be offered when they contact Tesla and request solar quotes for their home.
-This article sets out what solar panels Tesla is actually selling as at Spring 2018 and what they are likely to offer you.
+This article sets out what solar panels Tesla is actually selling as of January 2019 and what they are likely to offer you.

 Does Tesla manufacture its own solar cells?

-As of summer 2018, Tesla does not manufacture its solar cells per se.
+As of January 2019, Tesla does not manufacture its solar cells per se.

 Tesla has furthered its partnership with international electronics giant Panasonic to create Tesla solar panels.
 The partnership is based around the inclusion of the highly regarded Panasonic HIT cells into Tesla’s solar panels.
 Panasonic is up there with Sunpower in terms of having the most efficient solar cells on the market.